Sanillala/AI-Traffic-Control-System/README.md

 However, the phase durations were as consider.
 10 s, 15 s and 20 s green phase durations were used in this system.
 Therefore, the total number of actions were 12.

-**Learning:** Q -learning was used with an Adam optimise.
+**Learning:** Q-learning was used with an Adaptive Momemnt Estimation (ADAM) optimiser.
 Additionally, Experience Replay techniques were also used so that the system could learn over time based on its previous memory.

 **Reward:** The reward is based on the vehicle occupancy on the induction loop sensors.
 These sensors given the time the